ryanelian/instapack/books/dev-spa-vue.md

 This syntax is called [ECMAScript 2015 Module](https://www.typescriptlang.org/docs/handbook/modules.html) syntax.

-For now, just notice that it imports `vue-project.ts` module from the same folder.
+For now, just keep in mind that it imports `vue-project.ts` module from the same folder.
 Open it:

 ```ts
 import * as Vue from 'vue';